neume-network/documents/social-architecture.md

 backgrounds during design and execution processes.

 Empathic design is a reflection of our blind spots and strengths without an entitlement feeling understood.
-Instrad acknowledging complexity and responsibility of effectively communicating.
+Instead acknowledging complexity and responsibility of effectively communicating.

 #### Safety